jianghaojun/Daily_Paper_Reading/daily_log.md

     - Main Idea: models do not change their answer when the order of words in a sentence changed.

     3.<u> Visual Spatial Reasoning. arXiv 2022/4/30.</u> Liu, Fangyu, et al. U Cambridge. [[PDF]](https://arxiv.org/pdf/2205.00363.pdf) [[Code]](https://github.com/cambridgeltl/visual-spatial-reasoning)
-    - Main Idea: Build a 2D visual spatial dataset to investigate the visual spatial reasoning ability of VL models.
+    - Main Idea: Build a 2D visual spatial reasoning(VSR) dataset to investigate the visual spatial reasoning ability of VL models.
+    - Dataset details:
+        - 65 spatial relations and has more than 10k(10,119) data points, using 6940 image from MSCOCO.
+    - Take away message:
+        - positional encodings are extremely important for VSR task.
+        - models' by-relation performance barely correlates with the number of training examples.
-    - Take away message: a large gap between human and model performance (human ceiling on the VSR task is above 95% and models only achieve around 70%).
+        - a large gap between human and model performance (human ceiling on the VSR task is above 95% and models only achieve around 70%).

     4.<u> **Dual-Key Multimodal Backdoors for Visual Question Answering.
 CVPR 2022**.</u> Walmer, Matthew, et al. U Maryland. [[PDF]](https://arxiv.org/pdf/2112.07668.pdf) [[Code]](https://github.com/SRI-CSL/TrinityMultimodalTrojAI)
     - Main Idea: Training the VQA models with multimodal backdoors.
 The backdoor will only be activated when triggers in both modalities are present.